LaunchCodeEducation/lchs/src/chapters/html/semantic-html.rst

 Try It!
 -------

-The HTML code in the editor below is mostly complete.
+The HTML in the editor below is mostly complete.
 You just need to rearrange the elements to organize the page.

 Lines 38-48 contain the elements you need to move, but they are NOT in the correct order.
-Cut and paste the HTML code from the bottom of the editor into the spaces above.
+Cut and paste each element from the bottom of the editor into the spaces above.
 Use the hints given by the tag names to decide where to put everything!